Update: If you like this article, you will definitely want to check out our new video tutorial on how to build and customize a simple Shiny Dashboard.

-Another thing was the number of bars on a first bar chart.
-I realized that the user might want to focus only on the Industries which are the most common in the data set.
-That is why I created the slider which allows the user to select the number of bars shown on a plot.
-This way the user could see only top n industries from the data set.
+I then realized that the user might want to focus only on the industries which are the most common in the data set.
+That is why I created a slider which allows the user to select the number of bars shown on the first bar chart.
+This way the user could see only top n industries from the data set on the plot.

 If you want to find out what we can do for your industry please leave us a message and we will reach out to you.

-How I built an interactive Shiny dashboard in 2 days without any experience in R
+How I built an interactive R Shiny dashboard in 2 days without any experience in R